Geometric Origin of Non-Bloch PT Symmetry Breaking

-\emph{Simple formula for the breaking threshold.--} We shall obtain a simple algebraic equation to determine the breaking threshold.
-We start from rephrasing the condition Eq.~(\ref{coalescence}) for $H(\beta)=\sum_{n=-l}^{r} h_n \beta^n$ through the resultant of two polynomials.
-The resultant is defined to identify whether two given polynomials have a common root \cite{woody2016polynomial, janson2007resultant}.
-For example, the resultant $\operatorname{Res}_x[x-a,x-b]=a-b$ equals zero if and only if the two roots $x=a$ and $x=b$ are degenerate.
-We recall that the saddle points and their energies satisfy $f(E,\beta)=H(\beta)-E=0$ and $\partial_\beta f(E,\beta)=\partial_\beta H(\beta)=0$ simultaneously.
-Therefore, saddle point energies $E_{s,i}=H(\beta_{s,i})$ can be directly found by eliminating $\beta$ from $f(E,\beta)=0$ and $\partial_\beta f(E,\beta)=0$, resulting in \bea g(E) = \operatorname{Res}_\beta \left[ \tilde{f}(E,\beta),\partial_\beta \tilde{f}(E,\beta) \right]=0 , \eea where $\tilde{f}(E,\beta)=\beta^l f(E,\beta)$ is defined to avoid negative powers of $\beta$.
-The roots of $g(E)=0$ contain all saddle point energies $E_{s,i}$, which implies $g(E) \propto \prod_i (E-E_{s,i})$.
+We shall rephrase Eq.~(\ref{coalescence}) in two steps to make its identification more feasible.
+First, we utilize a mathematical concept called \emph{resultant} to search for any degeneracy of saddle-point energies, i.e., $H(\beta_{s,i})=H(\beta_{s,j})$ with $i\neq j$.
+Then, we locate the parameter values that fulfill the condition Eq.~(\ref{coalescence}) by examining both the reality of the degenerate energies and whether the associated saddle points belong to the GBZ.
+Here, the resultant is defined to identify whether two given polynomials have a common root \cite{lang2002algebra}.
+For example, the resultant $\operatorname{Res}_x[x-a,x-b]=a-b$ equals zero if and only if the roots $x=a$ and $x=b$ are degenerate.
+Recalling that the saddle points are exactly the common roots of $f(E,\beta)=H(\beta)-E=0$ and $\partial_\beta f(E,\beta)=\partial_\beta H(\beta)=0$, saddle-point energies $E_{s,i}=H(\beta_{s,i})$ can be directly found by eliminating $\beta$, which results in \bea g(E) = \operatorname{Res}_\beta \left[ \tilde{f}(E,\beta),\partial_\beta \tilde{f}(E,\beta) \right]=0, \eea where $\tilde{f}(E,\beta)=\beta^l f(E,\beta)$ is used to avoid negative powers of $\beta$.
+The roots of $g(E)=0$ are exactly all the saddle-point energies $E_{s,i}$, i.e., $g(E) \propto \prod_i (E-E_{s,i})$.
 On the other hand, the coalescence condition Eq.~(\ref{coalescence}) suggests at least a pair of $E_{s,i}$ are degenerate, which is thus equivalent to $\partial_E g(E)=0$.
-Therefore, the coalescence condition of two saddle points is translated into \bea \operatorname{Res}_E \left[ g(E),\partial_E g(E) \right] = 0. \eea A standard procedure to derive the above resultants is through the Sylvester matrix \cite{footnote1}.
+Therefore, the parameters with degenerate saddle-point energies can be solved from \bea \operatorname{Res}_E \left[ g(E),\partial_E g(E) \right] = 0. \eea A standard procedure to derive the above resultants is through the Sylvester matrix \cite{footnote1}.

-We are now in a place to describe the steps of determining the phase boundary by several algebraic equations.
-We consider $\gamma$ variable and other parameters fixed, so that $\operatorname{Res}_E[g(E),\partial_E g(E)]$ is nothing but a polynomial of $\gamma$.
-Its roots encompass all possible events of coalescence of saddle points, i.e., instances of Eq.~(\ref{coalescence}).
-However, many of them are redundant.
-The reason is that we must further require the coalescence to be on the GBZ.
-In practice, we just insert $\gamma$ obtained from Eq.~(\ref{resultant2}) back into Eq.~(\ref{resultant1}) to find out the degenerate energies $E_s$, then check whether these energies are contained in the OBC spectrum.
-That is to say, we need to check whether the GBZ equation $|\beta_l(E_s)| = |\beta_{l+1}(E_s)|$ is fulfilled when the roots of $H(\beta)=E_s$ are sorted as $|\beta_1(E_s)|\leq...\leq|\beta_{l+r}(E_s)|$ \cite{Yokomizo2019,Zhang2020correspondence}.
-To summarize, the PT breaking threshold is completely determined by Eq.~(\ref{resultant2}) together with $|\beta_l(E_s)| = |\beta_{l+1}(E_s)|$.